 Billions of dollars in dental insurance benefits are left unused every year.
 These benefits can be used for both general maintenance care as well as dental procedures, like root canals or emergency procedures.

-According to Forbes, only three percent of patients use all of their dental benefits annually, indicating that there is a significant dollar amount of benefits left untapped at the end of December.
+According to Forbes, only 3% of patients use all of their dental benefits annually, indicating that there is a significant dollar amount of benefits left untapped at the end of December.

-Typically, dental benefits cover 100 percent of preventative care, 80 percent of fillings and endodontics procedures and 50 percent of major services like crowns and bridges1.
-Research indicates that some patients are skipping general cleanings or holding off on necessary procedures due to out of pocket costs.
-This is best demonstrated by a recent study rural farmers.
-Results indicated that 73 percent of covered individuals had out-of-pocket costs and seven percent of insured and uninsured respondents took on debt to cover costs2.
+Typically, dental benefits cover 100% of preventative care, 80% of fillings and endodontics procedures, and 50% of major services like crowns and bridges.1 Research indicates that some patients are skipping general cleanings or holding off on necessary procedures due to out-of-pocket costs.
+This is best demonstrated by a recent study of rural farmers.
+Results indicated that 73% of covered individuals had out-of-pocket costs and 7% of insured and uninsured respondents took on debt to cover costs.2